American & Regional History

 Housed in a beautiful 1839 Greek Revival building located in downtown Erie, Pennsylvania, this member-supported non-profit organization offers year-round programming which includes exhibitions, concerts, classes, workshops, guided tours, lectures, and special events.

-The Forest County Historical Society museum and headquarters are located in the George W. Robinson house, built in 1872.
+The Forest County Historical Society Museum and the Society's headquarters are located in the George W. Robinson house, built in 1872.